snow-hai/Libadwaita-KDE/README.md

 - [ ] Purple
 - [ ] Grey

-**Notes:** Needs adjusting of sizing of checkbox and radio buttons (if possible without creating issues), needs adjusting for more round menuitems and more round menubar items.
+**Notes:** Needs more accent colors added, and some updates for menuitems if possible.